MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

     ![image](./media/l2-image38.png)

+   >**Note**: You can ignore the above step if the policy definition has appeared automatically.

 1. Configure the remaining **Basics** properties of the assignment by specifying the following settings (leave others with their defaults) and click on **Next**.

     | Setting | Value |